Arshu/OneClickAppWeb/Details.md

 		FREE - The Standalone AppWeb Component is free with minimum branding information displayed.
 	</li>
 	<li>
-		BASIC - The Standalone AppWeb Component can be customized with specific branding which includes AppWeb Branding for a licence fees of 199/- USD per year per customization.
+		BASIC - The Standalone AppWeb Component can be customized with specific branding which includes AppWeb Branding for a licence fees of 199/- USD per year per App per OS.
+(For entities with less than 100,000 USD Revenue/Transaction)
 	</li>
 	<li>
-		ENTERPRISE - The AppWeb Component with Updateable AppWebs enabled can be customized  with specific branding which includes AppWeb Branding for a license fees of 999/- USD per year per customization.
+		ENTERPRISE - The AppWeb Component can be customized  with specific branding which includes AppWeb Branding for a license fees of 999/- USD per year per app per OS.
 	</li>
 </ol>